infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 Expo Router brings file-based routing to React Native and web applications allowing you to easily create universal apps.
 Whenever a file is added to your `app` directory, a new path is automatically added to your navigation.

-For the full documentation, head on over to the [Introduction to Expo Router](https://docs.expo.dev/routing/introduction/).
+For the full documentation by [Expo](https://expo.dev), head on over to the [Introduction to Expo Router](https://docs.expo.dev/routing/introduction/).

 Ignite v9 is fully equipped to utilize `expo-router` after dependency installation and some directory structure updates!
 In this recipe, we'll convert the demo app's auth and tab navigators from `react-navigation` to use `expo-router`.